Real estate leads paid at closing maybe the only thing that comes close to free real estate leads.

-They work similar to all the other ones above and match referrals with the right agent.
+They work similarly to the abovementioned ones and match referrals with the right agent.

 The selection of the agent is based on her or his profile, such as service areas, production levels, specialties, client preferences, customer ratings, communication, and other criteria.

-The information that will be shared is the first name, city, estimated budget, and a link to a page where you can decide if you accept the referral or not.
+The information that will be shared is the first name, city, estimated budget, and a link to a page where you can decide whether to accept the referral.

-There will also be a referral fee which ranges between 25-35% of the gross referred-side commission.
+There will also be a referral fee, which ranges between 25-35% of the gross referred-side commission (source).

 After acceptance, you will receive full access to the client’s contact information.

-Agent Pronto also asks you to update your progress with the respective client on a regular basis.
+Agent Pronto also asks you to regularly update your progress with the respective client.

 You can learn more about Agent Pronto here.